hutanmihai/macos-terminal-sync/README.md

 ## Prerequisites

+In the code files of this project I set up the custom font family as `MesloLGS NF`, so you need to install it, or change the code with one that you already have installed.

+TIP: `MesloLGS NF` is a font that supports icons.

 Since terminal themes are just color schemes, you need to enable color formatting for your shell first - see [this comment][2] for more details